jondot/awesome-react-native/README.md

 * [Text Blast ★18](https://github.com/SeshApp/text-blast-react-native) - iOS client for MMS text blasting app with analogous [ionic version](https://github.com/SeshApp/text-blast-ionic) for comparison
 * [NewYorkTimesTopStories ★14](https://github.com/vidyuthd/NYTimesTopStories-React-Native) - Read Topstories of NewYorkTimes using its api written for android in react-native.
 * [Quick-Sample ★14](https://github.com/innFactory/react-native-quick-sample) - A small and simple example app with navigation, data persistence, redux, listview and animation.
+* [NMF.earth ★14](https://github.com/NotMyFaultEarth/nmf-app) - Calculate, understand and reduce your carbon footprint.
+Available for Android and iOS, using Expo, Redux Toolkit and Typescript.
 * [iGap Plus ★13](https://github.com/RooyeKhat-Media/iGap-Plus) - iGap+ is a cross-platform messaging application (Currently Android , iOS and Windows UWP) and has been created using all latest modern technologies. iGap+ is designed to easily support additional platforms like web, macOS and linux.
 * [Posters_Galore_Android ★11](https://github.com/marmelab/Posters_Galore_Android) - An experimental Android application using Redux and a REST API
 * [react-native-medium-clap-animation ★11](https://github.com/saketkumar95/react-native-medium-clap-animation) - Medium Clap Animation in React Native